markirby/mark-kirby.co.uk/content/_posts/2011-02-16-how-to-learn-any-mobile-development-platform.md

 Find the language, go back to your resource list and add further resources for that language.
 Review each one, find the best ones for you and then run through the following topics in a number of different places.

-This is also a good test &#8211; if you can&#8217;t answer all these about your language (or at least know where to look) you don&#8217;t know enough about the language to be as efficient as you could be.
-If you don&#8217;t understand any of the questions, you don&#8217;t know enough about programming concepts to be as efficient as you could be.
+This is also a good test - if you can't answer all these about your language (or at least know where to look) you don't know enough about the language to be as efficient as you could be.
+If you don't understand any of the questions, you don't know enough about programming concepts to be as efficient as you could be.
 Rectify any areas before continuing to be building on a strong base, and to ensure you create a high quality mobile app.
-It&#8217;s even more important to understand the basics in mobile as performance is such an issue.
+It's even more important to understand the basics in mobile as performance is such an issue.

 ### To get started